britecharts/britecharts/README.md

 You can also load Britecharts from our [CDN][cdnhome] as we do in this [demo][cdndemo] page or play around in our [JSBin][jsbinsandbox] and [CodePen][codependemos] demo projects.

-They also provide some minimal CSS styling, that can be loaded independently or as a bundle.
+You can customize CSS using new styles.
 Check our [Styling Britecharts tutorial][stylingbritecharts] to see more options.

 ## See Also